-In addition, pending litigation against operators in the Appalachian Basin, including the Company, could have an impact on the methods for determining the amount of permitted post-production costs and types of costs that may be deducted from royalty payments, among other things.
-A ruling was recently received in an immaterial case to which the Company is a party, and the Company continues to analyze how this decision may impact other cases to which the Company is a party.
-The Company cannot predict how these issues may ultimately be resolved, and therefore is also unable to estimate any potential damages, if any, that may result.
+In addition, pending litigation against the Company and other similarly situated peer operators could have an impact on the methods for determining the amount of permitted post-production costs and types of costs that have been, and may be, deducted from royalty payments, among other things.
+While the amounts claimed could be material, we are unable to predict with certainty the ultimate outcome of such claims and proceedings.
+Rulings were recently received in two cases to which the Company is a party, and where the plaintiffs alleged, and the court found, that certain post-production costs may not be deducted: a non-class action lawsuit in West Virginia and a class action lawsuit in Ohio.
+In each case, the alleged damages were not material.
+The Company will continue to challenge the legal conclusions reached in each of these cases with respect to deductibility of post-production costs, and continues to analyze how these decisions may impact other cases to which the Company is a party.
+At this time, the Company cannot predict how these issues may ultimately be resolved, and therefore is also unable to estimate any potential damages, if any, that may result.
+The Company accrues for litigation, claims and proceedings when liability is both probable and the amount can be reasonably estimated, and does not currently have any material amounts accrued with respect to its pending litigation matters.